curtisf/logger/README.md

 ## Installation

-A detailed guide has yet to be made.
-You will need:
+You are mostly on your own selfhosting this version.
+Required applications:
 - PostgreSQL 11
 - Redis
-- NodeJS
+- NodeJS 14+ (14.5.0)

 1. Setup Postgres and add a superuser (default user works)
 2. Clone bot repo and enter the created folder